mussatto/mussatto.github.io/_posts/2016-10-06-SEO-tools-and-tips.markdown

 ### Google Search Console

-Register and add your site in the tool.
+Register and add your site in the console.
 This provides useful information about how many clicks and keywords are being used to send data to your website.

 [https://www.google.com/webmasters/](https://www.google.com/webmasters/)